Openpipes-org/.github/profile/README.md

 ## Resouces

-### Linux-embedded distro for Raspberry Pi4
+### Linux-embedded distro

-Pipebian is based on Raspberry OS, is a Virtual Pipe Organ with a low latency audio engine.
+Pipebian is a optimized and low latency audio engine distro for Raspberry Pi4.
 With Pipebian the user can build their own powerful music workstation with a VPO open-source software like GrandOrgue.

 ### Main Organ PCB Controller